-- Site moves without URL changes.
+- Site move without URL changes

 www.example.comto a different hosting provider while keeping

-- Site moves with URL changes.
+- Site move with URL changes

-- The protocol—
+- The protocol changes —

-- The domain name—
+- The domain name changes —

-- The URL paths—
+- The URL paths change —

-- The protocol—
+- The protocol changes —

 - Split your move into smaller steps.

-- Time your move to coincide with lower traffic, if possible.
+- Time your move to coincide with lower traffic, if possible

 If your traffic is seasonal or dips on certain weekdays, it makes sense to move your site during traffic lulls.
 This lowers the impact of anything that breaks, and also dedicates more of your server’s power to helping Googlebot update our index.